tronlec/three.js/README.md

 three.js
 ========

+#### About This Branch ####

+This branch adds support for using the three.js library with the new [QtCanvas3D](https://codereview.qt-project.org/#/admin/projects/qt/qtcanvas3d) Qt component that allows porting of WebGL content to the QtQuick JavaScript environment.
+A ready built three.js file can be found inside the build folder or alternatively you can use the utils/build/build_qml.sh script to rebuild the library.

 #### JavaScript 3D library ####

 The aim of the project is to create a lightweight 3D library with a very low level of complexity — in other words, for dummies.
 The library provides &lt;canvas&gt;, &lt;svg&gt;, CSS3D and WebGL renderers.

 [Examples](http://threejs.org/) — [Documentation](http://threejs.org/docs/) — [Migrating](https://github.com/mrdoob/three.js/wiki/Migration) — [Help](http://stackoverflow.com/questions/tagged/three.js)

-#### About This Branch ####

-This branch adds support for using the three.js library with the new [QtCanvas3D](https://codereview.qt-project.org/#/admin/projects/qt/qtcanvas3d) Qt component that allows porting of WebGL content to the QtQuick JavaScript environment.

 ### Usage ###